flopezco12/Project_Event-Trip/README.md

       Null hypothesis: There is no correlation between the number of tourism spots and a vacation rental’s rating.

   - The statistical correlational analysis produced the following results:

-        Average rating versus review count produed R-value of 0.0176 with a P-value of Average rating versus number of entertainment spots gave an R-value of 0.0003  with a P-value of Average rating versus number of spa spots gave R-value of  0.0695  with a P-value of Average rating versus number of activity centres gave R-value 0.00823  with a P-value of Average rating versus number of tourism spots gave R-value 0.00215  with a P-value of
+        Average rating versus review count produed R-value of 0.0176 with a P-value of 0.1932 Average rating versus number of entertainment spots gave an R-value of 0.0003  with a P-value of 0.8455 Average rating versus number of spa spots gave R-value of  0.0695  with a P-value of 0.0087 Average rating versus number of activity centres gave R-value 0.00823  with a P-value of 0.3743 Average rating versus number of tourism spots gave R-value 0.00215  with a P-value of  0.6502 Average rating versus number of water spots gave R-value 0.0003  with a P-value of  0.8765

 # The rule of thumb is that for a higher absolute value of the correlation coefficient suggests a stronger linear relationship.
 Conversely, a statistically significant p-value with a small correlation coefficient might suggest a weak but non-random relationship.